 Contact Person: Marc Lyons 498-5709 Send E-mail

-A Traffic Control Plan, developed by a certified traffic control company, must be submitted for all work performed within road rights-of-way, or that will directly affect the traveling public.
-Traffic Control Plan Approval Form [pdf, 21 Kb]
+NOTE: A Traffic Control Plan, developed by a certified traffic control company, must be submitted and implemented for all work performed within road rights-of-way, or that will directly affect the traveling public.
+Traffic Control Plan Approval Form

 CALL BEFORE YOU DIG!Utility Notification Center of Colorado

 An access permit is required whenever a new access is proposed, an existing access is upgraded (paving, new culvert, etc), or a change in use of an existing access (i.e., changing a field access to a residential access, etc.) is requested.
 Acquisition of the permit is required before any work is done.

 An existing access must be a well defined roadway (no primitive 2-track roads, etc.) that meets current requirements for its type, as stated in Chapter 9 - Access Requirements and Criteria of the Larimer County Urban Area Street Standards and Chapter 10 - Access Requirements and Criteria of the Larimer County Rural Area Road Standards.
 The Residential/Commercial Typical Access handout provides easy to understand information on access requirements in Larimer County.
 Anything less than what is shown in these documents must be upgraded to meet those requirements and an access permit is required.

 Applications are available at the Larimer County Engineering Department, 200 W. Oak Street, Suite 3000, Fort Collins; or use the online application form.
 A legal recorded plat must accompany the permit.
 Application for an access permit is frequently a requirement of getting a building permit.